 Self-Assessment for ECTA and DaSy Frameworks

 Developed by DaSy and ECTA, the Self-Assessment is an Excel-based tool that provides a structure for state Part C and Section 619/Preschool programs to record the current status of their state system and set priorities for improvement.
 It is a companion to the ECTA System Framework and the DaSy Data System Framework and was developed with extensive input from Part C and Section 619 staff from partner states.
+It is accompanied by a helpful how-to video.

 Framework Self-Assessment Comparison Tool